annleefores/cruddur/journal/week0.md

 ## Create Billing Alarm using AWS CLI

-Following the tutorial steps I was able to Create SNS Topic and add a new AWS billing alarm using CLI
+I was able to Create SNS Topic and Add a New AWS Billing Alarm Using CLI by following the tutorial steps.

 ![SNS topic](media/week0/sns-topic.png)